Beau Pihlaja

 Assistant Professor

-ENGL 5377: Special topics--Tactical Technical Communication (1 section, synchronous online)
+ENGL 5377: Special topics--Tactical Technical Communication (synchronous online, 1 section)

 Special topics graduate course exploring Kimball's (2006, 2017) concept of "tactical technical communication," its implications for technical communicators and researchers of technical communication as a discipline and profession.

-ENGL 2312: Texts & Technologies that Connect the world (hybrid, 1 section)
+ENGL 2312: Texts & Technologies that Connect the world (hybrid, 3 sections)

 New course developed for TTU English’s Technical and Communication Rhetoric (TCR) program.
 Course invites students to develop cultural usability design skills.
 Challenges students to consider how culture impacts and is impacted by text and technology use.
 Course fulfills TTU multicultural requirement.